The university maintains a number of systems and software to support researchers with collecting, managing and enabling safe access to data.

 Research Data Collection Service (REDCap)

 REDCap is a mature, secure web application for building and managing online surveys and databases.
 While REDCap can be used to collect virtually any type of data, it is specifically geared to support data capture for research studies.
 The REDCap service is run by IT/AV to provide a simple web-based tool for creating online surveys, electronic case report forms (eCRFs) and other research data collection needs.
 Its interface makes it straightforward for anybody to create and manage data collection tools, while also supporting more complex data management activities (double entry, randomisation, data cleansing, anonymisation etc).
-For more information about using REDCap, please email the IT/AV team.
+For more information about using REDCap, please email the Research Governance team.

 High performance computing (HPC)